Coping Mechanism (album): Release and promotion

 Willow released the song "Maybe It's My Fault" on June 24, 2022.
 It was reported to be the lead single from Coping Mechanism, which at the time was unnamed and scheduled to be released in the summer.
 A music video accompanied the song's release, which was directed by Dana Trippe.
 Willow released the second single, "Hover Like a Goddess" on August 4.
 A music video directed by Jaxon Whittington was released with the song.
 The following day, Coping Mechanism was announced.
 It was scheduled for release on September 23.
-Willow released "Curious/Furious" and its visual on September 9.
+Willow released "Curious/Furious" and its video on September 9.
 The song serves as the album's third single.
 After the single's release, Coping Mechanism was rescheduled.
 The album's new release date was set as October 7.
 On October 3, Willow released "Split" as the album's fourth single.
 Coping Mechanism was released on October 7, through Roc Nation and MSFTSMusic.
 The following day, Willow performed two tracks on the album, "Ur a Stranger" and "Curious/Furious" on Saturday Night Live.